Keno Fischer

-Fischer is also the lead programmer of several projects using the Julia language, e.g. Cxx.jl and XLA.jl (to support Google's TPUs).
-And works on supporting Julia language on WebAssembly.
-Mozilla, the maker of Firefox web browser, with its research grants for H1 2019, sponsored "a member of the official Julia team" for the project "Bringing Julia to the Browser".
-He also has worked on Mozilla's rr tool.
+Fischer is also the lead programmer of several projects using the Julia language, such as Cxx.jl and XLA.jl (to support Google's TPUs).
+He also works on supporting the Julia language on WebAssembly.
+In H1 2019, Mozilla, the maker of the Firefox web browser, sponsored "a member of the official Julia team" for the project "Bringing Julia to the Browser" as part of their research grants.
+Additionally, Fischer has worked on Mozilla's rr tool.